 All Information on 2020 French Open Tickets

 IMPORTANT NOTIFICATION: The 2020 French Open has been postponed to the month of September.
-The tournament will begin on September 20 and will be played till October 4.
+The tournament will begin on September 21 and will be played till October 11.
 Tickets already sold have been cancelled and fans will get a refund.
-New tickets would be issued if the tournament is played as rescheduled and the government allows fan-gathering.
+New tickets will be issued following an announcement by the French Open authorities about the new conditions.
+These have been explained below.

 We also have an exhaustive list of 100+ websites that sell tennis tickets, which you can check here.
 Also get yourself information on Australian Open tickets here, Wimbledon tickets here and US Open tickets here.

 Roger Federer is expected to give the 2020 French Open a miss and Rafael Nadal was expected to lead from the front yet again.
 However, the outbreak of the coronavirus and the subsequent postponing of the French Open leaves the fans with a lot of questions.
 We try and answer them here.

 New 2020 French Open Schedule

 French Open Main Draw